Joyride (1977 film): Plot

 After John catches Scott showering with Susie, he gets mad and steals a camera while being caught on surveillance tape.
 John throws some of the stolen money at the shop owner, who then tries to choke him as he drives away.
 John tries to leave alone, but all three reconcile and they all drive away together.
 John is still angry, so he pulls over and has a shoving match with Scott on the highway, while almost getting hit by a passing car.
 Abandoning their 1957 Pontiac for another stolen car, they run a U.S.–Canada border checkpoint after they think that the officer has recognized them.
 After running another road block and surviving a shotgun blast through a window, they drive into the Canadian mountains where their car runs out of gas.
-John and Susie sleep the night in the car, while Scott goes in search of another vehicle.
+John and Susie sleep the night in the car, while Scott searches for another vehicle.
 Scott succeeds, but John appears to have died from exposure.
-Luckily, Scott is able to slap John awake and he, John and Susie drive away in the newly stolen truck, talking of a better future as the credits roll.
+Luckily, Scott manages to slap John awake, and he, John, and Susie drive away in the newly stolen truck, talking of a better future.